Celebrating ELPC 30 Years - 2023 Gala

 What is ELPC Doing?

-ELPC is partnering with Microsoft Research’s Urban Innovation team, Array of Things, City Tech Collaborative, JCDecaux, and the City of Chicago to deploy a network of stationary air quality sensors on 100 bus shelters throughout Chicago.
-Project Eclipse will help illustrate citywide air quality and particulate matter patterns over time, complementing ELPC’s mobile air monitoring program.
+ELPC partnered with Microsoft Research’s Urban Innovation team, Array of Things, City Tech Collaborative, JCDecaux, and the City of Chicago to deploy a network of stationary air quality sensors on 100 bus shelters throughout Chicago.
+Project Eclipse helped illustrate citywide air quality and particulate matter patterns over time, complementing ELPC’s mobile air monitoring program.
+This project was retired in 2022, but the City of Chicago has promised to establish a citywide stationary monitoring network of its own.
+A publicly owned network with real-time data would be incredibly valuable for public health and advocacy.
+ELPC will continue to hold them accountable to that promise.

 Air Quality Community Monitoring Event 2019

-A great turnout for our inaugural air quality community monitoring event in McKinley Park.
+A great turnout for our air quality community monitoring event in McKinley Park.

 Stopping pollution

 ELPC is working on many fronts to clean up air pollution across the Midwest.
 We make sure dirty industries clean up or shut down, like the Fisk & Crawford coal plants in Chicago that shuttered in 2010.
-We shape strong federal and state regulations to protect our air, and we propose solutions for cleaner transportation, like electric school buses, which are now rolling out across the Midwest thanks to ELPC advocacy.
-We’re even sharing our PM2.5 data with the Chicago Transit Authority so it can prioritize bringing new electric transit buses to the communities most affected by poor air quality.
+We fight for strong federal and state regulations to protect our air.
+And we propose solutions for cleaner transportation, like electric school buses, which are now rolling out across the Midwest thanks to ELPC advocacy.

 Vegetative Buffers for Schools